Dev-Ansar/Airflow-ETL-Movies-Fetch-Transform-and-Load-IMDb-Data/README.md

-# Airflow-ETL-Movies-Fetch-Transform-and-Load-IMDb-Data
+# Airflow ETL: Fetch, Transform, and Load IMDb Data

-A data engineering project demonstrating the use of Apache Airflow for building an ETL pipeline.
-The project fetches top movie data from an API, transforms it for insights, and loads the data into a PostgreSQL database, all running within a Dockerized environment.
+This project demonstrates how to build a robust ETL pipeline using Apache Airflow.
+The pipeline extracts IMDb's top movie data from an API, transforms the data for analysis, and loads it into a PostgreSQL relational database.
+The entire application is containerized using Docker for easy deployment and scalability.